 We finally, resort to a diagonal subsequence argument, by considering $(n''_i)_{i\geq1}$ such that $n''_i=n_{ii}$ and $\zeta=\zeta^{(n''_i)}=\zeta_i^{(n''_i)}$, $i\geq1$, and the claim follows readily from~\eqref{jconv3} and~\eqref{jconv4} for this choice.

-\begin{observacao} At this point we may draw attention to an advantage of the choice of representation of the Cascading Jump Evolution as $\cz_k$ ---see~\eqref{Z}---, rather then as $\cX_k$ --- see beginning of Section~\ref{cje}.
+\begin{observacao} At this point we may draw attention an advantage of the choice of representation of the Cascading Jump Evolution as $\cz_k$ ---see~\eqref{Z}---, rather then as $\cX_k$ --- see beginning of Section~\ref{cje}.
 The inequality in~\eqref{jconv4} does not hold in general for the latter representation: (in the dense case) nothing prevents a large value of $\ga_i(\cdot|\bar s_{i-1})$ outside $\bigcup_{\bar s_j\in\mt_j}I_j(\bar s_j)$ if $i<j$, and similarly for the approximating versions of those quantities.

 Conceivably, a version of Theorem~\ref{PrinciTeor} holds with $\cX_k$ replacing $\cz_k$, but further restrictions would be needed on the underlying CFJF's.
 See Remark~\ref{nrep} below.
-In any case, this would in some sense be unnecesary, since $\cX_k$ are $\cz_k$ are in one to one correspondence, and, as pointed out at the introdution, $\cz_k$ is a natural representation, at least in the context of the aging. \end{observacao}
+In any case, this would in some sense be unnecessary, since $\cX_k$ are $\cz_k$ are in one to one correspondence, and, as pointed out at the introduction, $\cz_k$ is a natural representation, at least in the context of the aging. \end{observacao}